 - Make a packed lunch instead of buying your lunch at work.

 Above are only some of the ideas that you could try cut back on or cut out and save some extra money per month.
-If you still cant cut back (or wont) then try find another holiday elsewhere that is cheaper as there isn’t any point in booking a holiday you cant afford.
+If cutting back is not an option, then have another look at the holidays you found in step 1 and see if you can find something cheaper.

 What tips to you have to save for your family holiday?